 2 May 2019

 Veterinary biological products, including vaccines, are regulated independently of veterinary pharmaceuticals and topical insecticides/pesticides in Canada and the USA.
-Three different Acts, with associated Regulations, and Guidance, govern the 3 different product categories, with the result that regulation is quite dissimilar.
+Three different acts, with associated regulations and guidance, govern the three different product categories, with the result that regulation is quite dissimilar.
 The requirements for licensing of vaccines with USDA and CFIA are also significantly different from those for licensing of vaccines in the individual EU member states, or centrally in the EU.
 This seminar will explain the licensing process for vaccines with USDA and CFIA, and will provide comprehensive insight into the requirements to achieve a successful application.

 This meeting runs back-to-back with A Practical Approach to Veterinary Vaccine Development and Registration in the EU on 30 April – 1 May 2019 and there is a £200/€280 discount off when booked together with this programme.